Accessible Embedded Games with STM32, Zephyr, and Lua

 I selected Zephyr RTOS instead of FreeRTOS because it brings a Linux-like development model:

-, CMake).This gave me a scalable, maintainable foundation for the system.
+west, CMake).This gave me a scalable, maintainable foundation for the system.

 Most embedded projects hardcode all logic in C or C++.